-Figure 2: Landscape Design (click to enlarge)
+Figure 2 Landscape Design

-Figure 3: Landscape proposals
+Figure 3 Landscape proposals

-Main SuDS used
+3. Main SuDS components used

 The aim was to create a functional, diverse and low-maintenance SuDS scheme (the wetland is just one of the many components used) wetland system adjacent to the existing brook to protect the brook from stormwater discharge from the development site and pollution.
 Through the design of the SuDS it was important to protect existing landscape features and to create habitat for wildlife.